-2. Cross-train your Staff
+2. Cross-Train Your Staff

 Well trained restaurant employees who have a feeling of belongingness will work more efficiently, and there are higher chances that they will stay longer in your restaurant and provide a more consistent level of service to your customers.
 It is a good idea to specify your restaurant service standards in the form of a ready reckoner that your staff can consult at any time.

 You should allocate work to your staff depending on your sales per hour.
-As sales fluctuate it is necessary to maintain your labour cost that will allow you to churn out more profit.
-Keeping a large staff force during slow sales period will unexpectedly reduce the quality of their service at peak times.
-Nowadays there are a number of scheduling tools that will help you in the scheduling of staff and will ensure that you distribute your staff as per your business hours; this will keep the performance of your staff at peak.
-However, you should remember to keep in mind that rush hours tend to change from season to season.
-Hence, you need to change your plan and schedules of your staffs accordingly.
-For example, during festivals when schools and colleges are on off when the office goers too try and indulge themselves into a bit of extra pleasure, then there might not be any specific rush hours as you can see the flow of customers at any time of the day.
-For such instances, you can hire seasoned employees who will assist the permanent staff and will ease the operations of your restaurant.
+As sales fluctuate, it is necessary to maintain the labor cost that will allow you to churn out more profit.
+Keeping a large staff force during a slow sales period will unexpectedly reduce the quality of their service at peak times.
+There are many scheduling tools will help you in the scheduling of restaurant employees and will ensure that you distribute your staff as per your business hours; this will keep the performance of your staff at peak.
+Learn how to manage your restaurant employee shifts effectively here.

-5. Use of Technology, Equipment and Machines
+5. Use Technology, Equipment, and Machines

-Not only will it help you to run your restaurant in a more diligent manner, you will also be able to save yourself from the unnecessary hassles that happen among the staffs on various occasions.
+Not only will it help you to run your restaurant in a more diligent manner, but you will also be able to save yourself from the unnecessary hassles that happen among the staffs on various occasions.

-6. You can Hire Seasoned or Part-Time Staff
+6. Hire Seasoned or Part-Time Staff

 However, it must be mentioned that on several occasion it is seen that, for small budget restaurants, restaurant owners themselves work as the restaurant manager.
 Here the owners can save a lot of costs that are incurred in hiring.
 So you must take decisions according to the size and format of your restaurant.

 Dishwashers are needed to keep clean dishes available at your restaurant.
 You can get not more than two-part-time dishwashers depending on the size of your restaurant and the average number of customers you attend to on a daily basis.
-Make sure that both the dishwashers attend different shifts, for example, one can work the lunch shift and the other for the dinner shift.
-If your restaurant is open for three shifts, for example for breakfasts as well, then you can either go for one full time and one part-time person or three part-time dishwashers for three different shifts.
+Make sure that both the dishwashers attend different shifts, for example; one can work the lunch shift and the other for the dinner shift.
+If your restaurant is open for three shifts, for instance, for breakfasts as well, then you can either go for one full time and one part-time person or three part-time dishwashers for three different shifts.

-e.
-Serving Staff
+(v) Serving Staff

 The importance of the serving staff increases during the rush hours of the day.
 For instance, it is the lunch hour that generally starts from the 11.30 am and continues until 1.30pm -2.30 pm.
-After this time span, restaurants generally run slowly until 7.00-8.00 pm, after which the dinner crowd starts pouring in.
+After this time span, restaurants run typically slowly until 7.00-8.00 pm, after which the dinner crowd starts pouring in.
 The dinner shift continues until the closing of the restaurant for the day.
 If you have in-house permanent serving staff during slow periods, you can ask them to take care of other duties, such as refilling containers and taking care of the kitchen.

 You can reduce the number of the wait staff in your restaurant after you have survived the initial days of struggle after starting your restaurant.
-Initially, you must just hire professionals, so that you don’t leave a bad impression on your customers who have the potential of being a long-term customer.
+Initially, you must hire professionals, so that you don’t leave a bad impression on your customers who have the potential of being a long-term customer.
 After the initial days, you can retain the best ones and start an in-house training program where you can train the part-time servers who can serve you during rush hours.
 So, you must start with less staff and hire more as per the influx of customers.

-f.
-Hosting Staffs
+(vi) Hosting Staffs

 Depending on the size of your bar you can strategize on the number of bartenders required.
-Never count on just one bartender, if by chance something happens and they can’t make it on a specific day, you obviously cannot lose on that night’s business.
+Never count on just one bartender, if by chance something happens, and they can’t make it on a specific day, you naturally cannot lose on that night’s business.
 Keeping two bartenders will be the most intelligent move, one might be a full time while the other part-time who will be there to assist during the peak hours.
-After keeping a track of the influx of customers if you find out that, your bar attracts customers both during the lunch and the dinner hours, then you might need two or three bartenders, or you might try keeping one full-time bartender or bar manager, plus two or three part-time helpers that will assist the permanent ones.
+After keeping track of the influx of customers if you find out that, your bar attracts customers both during the lunch and the dinner hours, then you might need two or three bartenders, or you might try keeping one full-time bartender or bar manager, plus two or three part-time helpers that will assist the permanent ones.

 7. Outsourcing Intermediate Products

-Trying to make everything from the scratch in your restaurant with not only take a lot of time, it will also incur a lot of expenditure in addition to this you would also need to have a large staff force to carry on with the operations.
+Trying to make everything from scratch in your restaurant with not only take a lot of time, but it will also incur a lot of expenditure in addition to this you would also need to have a large staff force to carry on with the operations.
 Hence, outsourcing intermediary products is a great way to carry on with the process.